E-Sh4rk/KururinTAS/KuruBot/README.md

 - If the bot is connected to Bizhawk, you can load the current ingame map by clicking on the button `Download map`
 - Alternatively, you can load a previously saved map by clicking on the button `LM` (Load Map)
 - You can save a map by clicking on the button `SM` (Save Map)
+- You can visualize the whole map with out of bounds by checking `Show physical map`

 ### Loading the state of the helirin